bregman-arie/devops-exercises/README.md

 For example:

-A developer submitted a PR to a project.
-The PR triggered two jobs (or one combined job).
-One job for lint-testing the change and the second job for building a package using the submitted change and running multiple api/scenario tests.
+A developer submitted a pull request to a project.
+The PR (pull request) triggered two jobs (or one combined job).
+One job for running lint test on the change and the second job for building a package which includes the submitted change, and running multiple api/scenario tests using that package.
 Once all tests passed and the change was approved by a maintainer/core, it's merged/pushed to the repository.
 If some of the tests failed, the change will not be allowed to merged/pushed to the repository.

-A different process can describe how a developer pushes code to a repository, a workflow then triggered to build a container image and push it the registry.
+A complete different CI process can describe how a developer pushes code to a repository, a workflow then triggered to build a container image and push it to the registry.
 Once in the registry, the k8s cluster is applied with the new changes.
 </b></details>

 <details>